Google Summer of Code 2019

 - Create a pull request on GitHub and fill out the pull request template.
 Pull requests with correctly filled out templates will be linked to from JIRA, our tracker.

 After you fix a bug and submit a pull request, it is always a good idea to stick around and continue being involved with the project.
-The recommended way of doing that is being on IRC in #phpbb-dev and periodically checking and perhaps posting on Area51 forums.
+The recommended way of doing that is being on Discord in #development or IRC in #phpbb-dev and periodically checking and perhaps posting on Area51 forums.
 This gives phpBB team members an opportunity to talk to you about the changes you submitted in your pull request(s), as well as about your GSoC application.
 You will gain a better understanding of how phpBB development happens and will be more prepared for a productive and successful summer.
-Historically speaking, applicants that were active on IRC and started getting involved with the project prior to their application tended to submit better proposals and were therefore more likely to be selected.
+Historically speaking, applicants that were active on Discord or IRC and started getting involved with the project prior to their application tended to submit better proposals and were therefore more likely to be selected.

 Community Bonding Period

 The community bonding period is the first phase after you're accepted as a student in the Google Summer of Code.
-Hang around IRC and the forums to get to know better the phpBB community, the phpBB team members, and your mentors for Google Summer of Code.
-This initial phase helps with getting to know each other and growing more accustomed to the communication via forum posts and IRC.
+Hang around Discord or IRC and the forums to get to know better the phpBB community, the phpBB team members, and your mentors for Google Summer of Code.
+This initial phase helps with getting to know each other and growing more accustomed to the communication via forum posts and Discord or IRC.
 It can and should also be used to

 - get feedback on your proposal